Billionaire Profile

 COVID-19 Relief

-Provided free udon noodles to underprivileged children and meals to healthcare workers during the pandemic using a food truck.
+Toridoll deployed a food truck to provide free udon noodles to underprivileged children and meals to healthcare workers during the pandemic.

 Business Philosophy & Leadership